Walled Lake Central High School

-Walled Lake Central High School is a public high school of the Walled Lake Consolidated Schools, located in Commerce Township, Michigan in Metro Detroit.
-It serves portions of the township, Wolverine Lake, a small portion of the City of Walled Lake, and a small portion of Wixom.
-It was built as Walled Lake High School in 1957, and, a year after its first additions were completed in 1968, took its current name.
+Walled Lake Central High School is an American public high school of the Walled Lake Consolidated Schools, located in Commerce Township, Michigan, in Metro Detroit.
+It serves portions of Wolverine Lake, a small portion of the City of Walled Lake, and a small portion of Wixom.
+It was built as Walled Lake High School in 1957 and took its current name a year after its first additions were completed in 1968.
 The original addition was part of a construction project that included construction of Walled Lake Western High School.
 More additions were completed in 1992 and 2000.

 Marching band

-The Walled Lake Central Viking Marching Band was the 2010, 2011 and 2013 MCBA Flight I State Champion.
-The band also performed at the 89th Annual Macy’s Thanksgiving Day Parade.
+The Walled Lake Central Viking Band was the MCBA Flight I State Champion in 2010, 2011, 2013, and 2024.
+The band also performed at the 89th annual Macy’s Thanksgiving Day Parade.

+In 2021, both Central and Walled Lake Western High School's band combined to form the Walled Lake Marching Band (WLMB).

+In 2024, the WLMB finished 21st in the nation at the Bands of America Grand Nationals, the highest-scoring team from the State of Michigan.